The art of decay

 Set at the edge of Bantry Bay in Westcork Bantry House & Garden invites you to a wilderness of palmtrees, mediterranean pottery and garden craftsmanship.
 I loved my visit to the italian 19th century garden on a rainy autumn day when clouds revived dramatic images of days long gone.

 The main house looks dilapidated from the outside although it is newly renovated inside.
-You’ll find real ruins in the garden along the way to the main terrace.
-Obviously they’d been build as ruined ruins.
+You’ll find impressive ruins in the garden along the way to the main terrace.
+Obviously they’d been built as ruined.
 Ruins been quiet en vogue at the time the garden was restyled in Italian manner.
 They’d been inviting visitors to the arcadian nostalgia.

-At that time and today we admired the art of decay as a romantic symbol.
-Hardware stores offer ready-to-build ruin sets which – of cause – do not stand comparison with the original fake ruins.
+At that time and today we admired the art of decay as a romantic allegory allowing us an emotional look back into days long gone.
+Hardware stores offer ready-to-build ruins which – of cause – do not stand comparison with the original fake ruins.

 Seaside mists and the italian garden